 Grading rubrics identify the specific, separate traits you wish to evaluate, and student work is evaluated on a scale from high to low.
 They can help increase consistency among graders, or make the process for individual graders more consistent or fair.
 They can also help speed up the grading process.
 Examples:

-Test blueprints help to ensure that exam questions reflect your learning goals.
+Test blueprints help to align exam questions and other assessment measures with your learning goals.
 Examples:

 Curriculum mapping allows faculty to track learning goals across courses or programs.
-They can help identify gaps, facilitate the integration of courses, and help to target course revisions, and are useful for communicating where in a curriculum various learning goals are addressed.
-Examples:
+The maps can help identify gaps, facilitate the integration of courses, and help to target course revisions, and are useful for communicating where in a curriculum various learning goals are addressed.
+A few helpful links to get started are below: